tmuras/moosh/www/commands/index.md

 cache-add-redis-store
 ---------------------

-Adds a new redis store instance to cache.
+Adds a new redis store instance to cache like in `Dashboard > Site administration > Plugins > Caching > Configuration > Redis > Add instance`

 Example 1: Add new instance "Test" with server set to "localhost"